RyanT5/yl-training/content/post/module-J.md

 This module aims to make you aware of the importance of different communication styles and the impact that the way you communicate has on others.
 It will look at how you can adapt your style to suit your audience, whether you are in section meetings or leader meetings.
 It will also look at how to talk about the skills you are gaining through the YL scheme whenever talking to other people both inside and outside of Scouting.

-By the end of this module you will:
+By the end of this module you will have an understanding of:

--   understand how important effective communication is between leaders and young people in their section
+- how important effective communication is between leaders and young people in their section
--   adapt your communication style to suit the activity or situation
+- adapting your communication style to suit the activity or situation
--   explain how tone and body language can affect how you communicate with others
+- how tone and body language can affect how you communicate with others
--   be able to communicate how the experiences and skills you are gaining through the YL scheme can be used to help you in other Scouting and non-Scouting activities
+- how to communicate how the experiences and skills you are gaining through the YL scheme can be used to help you in other Scouting and non-Scouting activities

 ## Communication

 Communication is the ability to convey information and share meaning.
 The aim is to be understood by your audience, to do this effectively you need to be able to understand them as well.
 You can express your thoughts:

 - Verbally – by speaking
 - Visually – presenting information as an image, map
 - Non-verbally – through your body language, eye contact, gestures
 - In writing – through notes, emails etc

 To be able to understand your audience you need to be to actively listen to their views as well.
 It is easily overlooked, as people tend to focus more on what they want to say, rather than listening to what the other person is saying.
 Knowing when to pause to allow the other person to talk is an important skill.
 It conveys respect and a willingness to hear the other person’s point of view.